3 Software Design

 Testing

-While testing is identified as its own stage, the reality is that you should begin testing at the very beginning of the project.
+While testing is identified as a separate stage, the reality is that you should begin testing at the very beginning of the project.

-In fact, any critical analysis of the process is, in essence, a test of what you are building.
-Yes, testing includes formal unit tests and edge case considerations for the code you have developed, but it also includes testing your assumptions and questioning what you think you know about the client’s problem and the solution that you’ve built.
+Any critical analysis of the process is, in essence, a test of what you are building.
+Yes, testing includes formal unit tests and edge case considerations for the code you have developed.
+It also includes testing assumptions and questioning what you think you know about the client’s problem and the solution you’ve built.

 Do not wait to test.